billthefarmer/scope/README.md

 available, depending on the device.
 The fill option selects spectrum trace fill.
 The hold option selects spectrum trace hold.
 The screen option will stop the screen turning off.
-The theme option selects the dark theme.
+The theme option selects the app theme.
 The about item shows the version and copyright.